emmajanedrews/base-template/_posts/2018-01-25-how-does-the-tax-reform-law-impact-real-estate.md

 That is a huge win for real estate.

 Again, these are the tax changes for 2018 that will impact real estate.
-If you have any other questions about your taxes, please reach out to your CPA.
+If you have any other questions about your taxes, please reach out to your CPA.&nbsp;<br><br>As always, if you have any questions pertaining to real estate, feel free to give me a call or send me an email.
+I look forward to hearing from you soon.